RSLi/Beginners-Cordova-Tutorial/readme.md

 The sample source code for the complete app is in the www/ directory.

-If you detected an error, post an issue or contact __robertsli@163.com__.
+If you detect an error, post an issue or contact __robertsli@163.com__.
 I greatly appreciate it. :smiley: